 Tasks are taken in the order of the first sort, determined with equation (2), and each task is placed in a new list (the final one) and some of its dependencies are added.
 We note $Nb_i = d_i^{1-hd}$ this amount of dependencies as the lower the heterogeneity degree is the higher this number will be.
-This final operation allows to control the necessary locality of tasks according to hd.
+This final operation allows to control the necessary locality of tasks according to the heterogeneity degree of the platform.

-Mapping method The third step of the initial mapping is to allocate tasks to nodes.
-As clusters and tasks have been sorted accordingly to the executing platform heterogeneity degree, ordered from the highest mark to the lowest, this function maps tasks on each available computing nodes of clusters, in their respective order in lists (for example a task classified first in the tasks list is mapped on an available node of the cluster classified first in the clusters list).
-The idea here is not to fulfill each cluster, but to preserve some computing nodes in each cluster.
+Mapping method The third step of the initial mapping is to allocate tasks to computing nodes.
+As clusters and tasks have been sorted accordingly to the executing platform's heterogeneity degree, ordered from the highest mark to the lower, this function maps tasks on each available computing nodes of clusters, in their respective order in lists (for example task classified first in the tasks list is mapped on an available node of the cluster classified first in clusters list).

+The idea here is not to fulfill each cluster, but preserve some computing nodes in each cluster.
 These conserved nodes will be used to replace failed nodes.
+The fact of considering in the initial mapping the fault tolerance is a new approach in mapping algorithms.